AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-r-rstudio.md

 ## Install the RStudio IDE

-If you do not already have RStudio installed, you will need to [install the free RStudio Desktop](https://posit.co/download/rstudio-desktop/).
+If you do not already have RStudio installed, you need to [install the free RStudio Desktop](https://posit.co/download/rstudio-desktop/).
 This website shows Step 1 as installing R itself, which you can skip and proceed straight to Step 2, Install RStudio.

 Click the download link and follow all instructions to complete the installation.

 ## Install R package dependencies

-There are two R packages that OpenScPCA will use frequently that we recommend installing before getting started:
+There are two R packages that OpenScPCA frequently uses that we recommend installing before getting started:

 - `renv`
   - OpenScPCA uses [the `renv` package](https://rstudio.github.io/renv/articles/renv.html) to manage R packages in each analysis module.
 - `BiocManager`
-  - You will need to use [Bioconductor packages](https://bioconductor.org/) to interact with ScPCA data in R environments.
+  - You need to use [Bioconductor packages](https://bioconductor.org/) to interact with ScPCA data in R environments.
   [The `BiocManager` package](https://cran.r-project.org/web/packages/BiocManager/vignettes/BiocManager.html) is used to install Bioconductor packages.